mbparvezme/mbparvezme/README.md

 ## All About Me
 > I was created on 11 December 1990 as a New File.human (dot human file) with the help of my parents and saved as M B Parvez.
 I live with my family in Bangladesh, watching movies, eating potatoes and cookies, and in my free time(!) write some codes and, I don't know why these run sometimes!

-I'm a passionate, mission-driven full-stack web and mobile app developer.
-I design creative, user-friendly modern UI and UX and develop a fully functional, fast but light, and secure web and mobile app.
+I'm a passionate, mission-driven full-stack web developer.
+I design creative, user-friendly modern UI and UX and develop fully functional, fast, and secure web applications.
 I enjoy turning complex problems into simple, beautiful, and intuitive ones.

-I have started my journey as an ASP.NET developer in 2011.
-In 2013, I found my interest in PHP and became a PHP developer, and since 2017, working with NodeJS also.
-From 2016, I have started to develop mobile applications and, in 2019, I became a Flutter lover and started developing cross-platform mobile applications for both Android and iOS applications using flutter.
-In this eleven-year-long journey, I have tried to adopt the technologies I found in my way to enrich my skills.
+I started my journey as an ASP.NET developer in 2011 and moved to PHP in 2013.
+I worked with both CodeIgniter and Laravel frameworks in PHP.
+In 2016, I started nodeJS.
+I am currently working with both PHP and nodeJS tech stacks.
+In this eleven-year-long journey, I have tried to adopt the technologies I found on my way to enrich my skills.
+I do the work because I love it.

 > My nickname is "Rony", but they call me with a petname, "Ron".
 You can also call me with a full-stack web developer, UI/UX designer, mobile app developer, or any other functional title defined by the market.